adafruit/Adafruit-Retrogame/README.md

 ### NEED HELP?

-__Visit forums.adafruit.com (General Project Help) for questions.__ GitHub's "Issues" tab is for bug reports and feature requests. __99% of retrogame problems are configuration, not bugs.__ Make sure to follow the "RetroPie 2.0+ Compatibility" directions below.
+__Visit forums.adafruit.com (General Project Help) for retrogame-related questions.__ GitHub's "Issues" tab is for bug reports and feature requests. __99% of retrogame problems are configuration, not bugs.__ Make sure to follow the "RetroPie 2.0+ Compatibility" directions below.
+Also, use Broadcom GPIO numbers, _not_ the physical pin index.

 When requesting help, please be thorough in your description.
 Which model of Raspberry Pi, what release of RetroPie (or other OS image), and (if the trouble is localized) which system emulator exactly?
+For hardware-related issues, photos are extremely helpful.
 Thanks!

+For emulation-related questions (e.g. individual games not working), please use a support forum relevant to the software in use, e.g. the RetroPie Forum at https://retropie.org.uk/forum/ if using that package.
+Adafruit does not develop these emulators or the EmulationStation front-end.

 ### NEW: Configuration file